 A US- or UK-based person acts as a go-between for a foreigner with large amounts of money.

 Scammer claims they are being persecuted for religious beliefs and want to give their money away.

 Claims that your distant relative died, but you need to send money to cover fees in order to access their wealth.

 Sending your hard-earned money to Nigeria shouldn’t cost a fortune.
-Compare transfer companies that specialize in foreign for the strongest rates, lowest fees and flexible delivery.
-For transfers to other countries, rely on our country specific guides the next time you need to make a transfer.
+Compare transfer companies that specialize in foreign exchanges for the strongest rates, lowest fees and flexible delivery.
+For transfers to other countries, rely on our country-specific guides the next time you need to make a transfer.

 Zak Killermann is a writer at Finder.
 He’s ghostwritten hundreds of articles on fintech, finding his love for publication at St. Cloud State University.
 Traveling internationally for nearly half his life — and getting burned once by an OTC money exchange — Zak's vowed not to settle for anything short of the mid-market rate again.